kainenw/portfolio_v2/Design.md

 ### 10.4 Security (HTTPS)
 The website must be served exclusively over HTTPS.

+### 10.5 Code Quality Standards
+* **10.5a Linting with ESLint:** The project will use ESLint to enforce consistent coding style and identify potential bugs in the JavaScript and React code.
+* **10.5b Automated Formatting with Prettier:** Prettier will be integrated as the official code formatter to ensure uniform style.
+* **10.5c Automated Checks:** Both ESLint and Prettier will be configured to run automatically as a pre-commit hook to maintain a clean codebase.

 ---
 # Part D: Governance & Supplemental Information